 |1 tsp Dried Rosemary||1 tsps ground Cumin||1 Bay leaf (optional)|

 |1 Bay leaf (optional)||1 tsp dried Oregano|

 |1 tin kidney beans|

-Whenever I make a batch of mince, I also do so on a day when I am planning to use one portion as that evenings meal, as it saves cooking another.
-The other three portions will be spooned into tubs suitable for the freezer, I add the herbs and spices and give it a stir, then let it cool before putting in the freezer.
+Whenever I make a batch of mince, I do so on a day when I am planning to use one portion as that evening's meal which saves time and prevents cooking another.
+The other three portions are spooned into tubs suitable for the freezer.
+I add the herbs and spices, give it a stir and then let it cool before putting in the freezer.
 Remember to write on the tub which flavour you have in there!

 You could also just store the portioned basic mince mixture in the freezer and then add the herbs and spices to it when reheating.

 This is a really easy home cooked meal that will allow you to cook once and eat multiple times.
 You do not have to eat the same meal repetitively as you can tailor the flavours to your family’s favourites.
 It can be cooked in advance and reheated (defrost first if you are freezing it).

 Have you tried Meal Planning?
 Meal planning is great for getting organised and is a tried and tested way of saving money on groceries.
 To get you started you can download a FREE meal planner.